-Last week we finished up a dressing room that we built and fitted.
+Last week we finished up this all white dressing room in Argyll somewhere.
+We built the cabinets in the workshop and fitted in the property.
 The room was already decorated and the new floor was painted white, decoration and floor was done by others.

 The client gave me some ideas of what she'd like and I done a few designs.
 A space for shoes with bigger shelves for boots underneath.